 The batch file first runs the installer of SQLPhonetics.NET via msiexec.
 To do this, the MSI file together with the batch file must be on the same blob storage.
 Then the license system of the SQLPhonetics.NET component is called.
-The license ID and password you received when you purchased the component are transferred here as parameters.
-As an additional parameter, you must pass the name of a blob container and the connection string to a blob storage to the component.
-On this container the license system stores the license of the component for your created Azure SSIS IR.
-If you use several nodes or stop and restart the component several times, the existing license is accessed.
+The license code you received when you purchased the component are saved here as a parameter.

 Make sure that the number of licenses used corresponds to the maximum size of your Azure SSIS IR.